Steam Controller Explained: Valve's Missing Link for Couch PC Gaming

 The Steam Controller Puck is not just a charger.
 It is also the preferred wireless transmitter.
 Komodo’s Steam Controller page describes it as both a fast, stable wireless connection and a magnetic charging station, supporting 2.4 GHz wireless, Bluetooth, USB-C tethered play, up to four Steam Controllers per Puck, and about 8 ms full end-to-end latency.

 Living-room PC input can get messy.
 Bluetooth can be convenient, but it varies by device, driver, room layout, and interference.
 The Puck gives Valve a more controlled path, and it solves charging at the same time.
-Put the controller down on the Puck and it is ready for the next session.
+Put the controller down on the Puck and it is ready for the next session, but keep the charging contacts clear of metal objects and do not treat the Puck like a generic magnetic tray.

 Steam Input is the real software layer